Lorentzian surfaces and the curvature of the Schmidt metric: Introduction

-The main subject of the present work is the $b$-boundary.
+There is also the $b$-boundary.
 This is a method developed by Schmidt which allows one to attach a boundary $\partial\mathcal{M}$ called the \emph{$b$-boundary} to any incomplete spacetime $\mathcal{M}$ (or even to any manifold with a connection).
 The procedure consists on constructing a Riemannian metric for the frame bundle $L({\mathcal{M}})$ or the orthonormal bundle $O({\mathcal{M}})$ called the Schmidt metric.
 This metric is then used to generalise the idea of affine length to all curves.
 This generalisation is important because it helps to unify some elements of Riemannian geometry with Lorentzian geometry.
 For example, while only in the Riemannian case geodesic completeness implies that every curve is complete; the notion of $b$-completeness implies completeness of every curve in both signatures.
 The definition of a curve we are using here is a piecewise-$C^{1}$ curve.
-The $b$-boundary has also given some results that link the geometry of principal bundles with that of the base manifold \cite{stahl} and with non-commutative geometry \cite{keller}.
-Moreover, it has been shown that in four dimensions the Friedmann-Robertson-Walker and Schwarzschild $b$-completion $\partial {\mathcal M}$ is a point \cite{amores1, clarke, bosshard}.

 The structure of this paper is as follows.
 In Sec.\ \ref{pre} we give a general overview of the mathematical preliminaries needed.
-In section \ref{bb} we describe how the $b$-boundary is constructed following the procedure by Schmidt \cite{sch}.
-In Sec.\ \ref{1+1} we discuss the geometry of the $b$-bundles for $1$+$1$ conformally flat spacetimes and provide several examples.
-Johnson in \cite{jon} had previously studied singular Lorentzian surface and its $b$- boundary.
-However, he focused on the length space structure and the topology of the $b$- boundary.
-In this paper we focus on the curvature aspects of the bundle an its relationship with the underlying Lorentzian manifold.
-To our knowledge such calculations have not beendone before and it will provide a better geometrical understanding of the $b$-boundary construction.
-In the last section, namely Sec.\ \ref{dis}, we discuss the topology of the completed manifold and the geometry of the orthonormal bundle.
-We also include two appendices.
-In the first appendix \ref{s1} we describe the Schmidt metric in the case of Riemannian surfaces.
-In the second appendix \ref{s} where we give the classification of singularities using the $b$-boundary according to \cite{ellis} \cite{ellis2}.
+In section \ref{bb} we describe how the Schmidt metric and the $b$-boundary are constructed following the procedure by Schmidt \cite{sch}.
+In Sec.\ \ref{1+1} we discuss the geometry of the orthonormal-bundles for $1+1$ conformally flat spacetimes In the last section, namely Sec.\ \ref{dis}, we discuss the results in the context of gravitational singularities in general relativty.